AqwamCreates/DataPredict-Neural/docs/Tutorials/SpatialDimensionKernelAndStride.md

 | 2         | Number of channels                        |
 | N + 2     | Number of width, height, length and so on |

-The N + 2 dimensions can also referred as the spatial dimensions.
+The N + 2 dimensions can be also referred as the spatial dimensions.

 ## The Kernels